Shubham126710/athena./README.md

 > "I named this project Athena after the Greek goddess of wisdom, since I have always been fascinated by Greek mythology ever since I read the Percy Jackson series when I was in my 6th grade.
 I want Athena to be just that, a personification of wisdom, a companion for your academic needs."

 ## Overview
-Early landing page scaffold (React + Svelte hybrid) using Vite + Tailwind.
+Early landing page scaffold using Vite + Tailwind.

 ## Dev